-- to: - 1.
-Demanding sexual favors in exchange for favorable evaluations, assignments, promotions, continued employment, grades, letters of recommendation or similar promises. - 2.
+- Demanding sexual favors in exchange for favorable evaluations, assignments, promotions, continued employment, grades, letters of recommendation or similar promises. - 2.
 Subtle pressure for sexual activity. - 3.
-Continued or repeated sexual jokes, kidding, teasing, epithets, flirtation, advances, or propositions. - 4.
-Derogatory or demeaning comments about gender, whether sexual or not. - 5.
-Harassment consistently targeted at only one sex, even if the content of the verbal abuse is not sexual. - 6.
-Verbal abuse of a sexual nature.
+Continued or repeated sexual jokes, kidding, teasing, epithets, flirtation, advances, or propositions. - Derogatory or demeaning comments about gender, whether sexual or not. - Harassment consistently targeted at only one sex, even if the content of the verbal abuse is not sexual. - 6.
+Verbal abuse of a sexual nature. - Graphic verbal commentary about an individual's body, clothing, sexual process, or sexual deficiencies.

-- Graphic verbal commentary about an individual's body, clothing, sexual process, or sexual deficiencies. - 8.
-Sexually degrading or vulgar words to describe an individual. - 9.
-Leering, whistling, touching, pinching, brushing the body, assault, coerced sexual acts, or suggestive, insulting, or obscene comments or gestures. - The display in the workplace or an academic environment of sexually suggestive objects, pictures, posters or cartoons. - 11.
-Introduction or utilization of inappropriate sexual material in an academic setting. - 12.
-Name calling, relating stories, gossip, comments, or jokes that may be derogatory toward a particular sex. - 13.
-The display of sexually suggestive graffiti. - 14.
-Asking questions about sexual conduct or sexual orientation or performances. - 15.
-Offensive, repeated requests for dates, even if made after work. - 16.
-Continued advances of a sexual nature which are rejected, even after the parties break off a consensual relationship.
+- Sexually degrading or vulgar words to describe an individual. - Leering, whistling, touching, pinching, brushing the body, assault, coerced sexual acts, or suggestive, insulting, or obscene comments or gestures. - The display in the workplace or an academic environment of sexually suggestive objects, pictures, posters or cartoons - 11.
+Introduction or utilization of inappropriate sexual material in an academic setting. - Name calling, relating stories, gossip, comments, or jokes that may be derogatory toward a particular sex. - 13.
+The display of sexually suggestive graffiti. - Asking questions about sexual conduct or sexual orientation or performances. - Offensive, repeated requests for dates, even if made after work - Continued advances of a sexual nature which are rejected, even after the parties break off a consensual relationship.

-IV.
+II.
 Definition of Discrimination

-For the purposes of Troy University's policy, discrimination is defined as any action resulting in illegal differentiation or adverse treatment of an individual based on his or her age, sex, race, religion, national origin, marital status or veteran status.
+For the purposes of Troy University's policy, discrimination is defined as any action resulting in illegal differentiation or adverse treatment of an individual based on their age, sex, race, religion, national origin, marital status or veteran status.